luyaojie/awesome-nlp-resource/README.md

 - Word Representation with Context
   - [ELMo](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) Pre-trained contextual representations from large scale bidirectional language models provide large improvements for nearly all supervised NLP tasks.
   - [BERT](https://github.com/google-research/bert) **BERT**, or **B**idirectional **E**ncoder **R**epresentations from **T**ransformers, is a new method of pre-training language representations which obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.
 (2018.10)
+  - [OpenGPT](https://github.com/openai/gpt-2) GPT-2 is a large transformer-based language model with 1.5 billion parameters, trained on a dataset of 8 million web pages.
+GPT-2 is trained with a simple objective: predict the next word, given all of the previous words within some text.

 <span id="qa">Question Answer</span>
 ----